Baltimore Orioles Radio Network

-The Baltimore Orioles Radio Network comprises 39 stations in five states and the District of Columbia.
+The Baltimore Orioles Radio Network is a radio network comprising 39 stations that carry coverage of the Baltimore Orioles, a professional baseball team in Major League Baseball.
+The network spans five states and the District of Columbia.

-Beginning in 2022, the Orioles' flagship station is once again WBAL/1090 AM and is joined by sister station WIYY/97.9 FM; a game conflict with the Baltimore Ravens sees one station carrying the Orioles, and the other the Ravens.
+Beginning in 2022, the Orioles' flagship station was once again WBAL/1090 AM and was joined by sister station WIYY/97.9 FM; a game conflict with the Baltimore Ravens sees one station carrying the Orioles, and the other the Ravens.
 The contract is for six years.
 Geoff Arnold, Brett Hollander, Melanie Newman and Scott Garceau are the Orioles' radio voices who are part of a rotation in which two broadcasters work each game.
 All 162 regular-season baseball games are currently broadcast throughout the network.

 Affiliates

 (Updated as of January 6, 2023.)